 MONITOR YOUR TRANSACTIONS BY USING ONLINE SERVICES

-- Online Banking – Keep track of every transaction by reviewing your account activity in Online Banking.
-You can also sign up for alerts through Online Banking.
+- Online Banking– Keep track of every transaction by reviewing your account activity in Online Banking.
+You can also sign up for alerts through Online and Mobile Banking.
 With alerts you can get notifications right away when your accounts drop below a set threshold and more.

 SHRED YOUR SECURE DOCUMENTS

 - Shred anything with Social Security numbers or account numbers.
-TruStone Financial offers free shredding services in both the spring and fall.
-Check our website often for dates!
+TruStone Financial offers free shred events in both the spring and fall.

 KEEP YOUR PASSWORDS SECURE